 A list of eligible geographic areas is not available.
-Projects must be located in California and must fill geographic gaps not met by SB350, Electrify America, and California Energy Commission Programs.
+Projects must be located in California and must fill geographic gaps.
+Match/co-funding may NOT include funds from not met by SB350, Electrify America, and California Energy Commission Programs.
 Applicants are required to discuss how the proposed stations are filling a gap (e.g., physical or capacity gap) and to provide any supporting evidence that substantiates the need of the proposed stations in the narrative.
 Additionally, projects may not be located on property belonging to religious institutions.